 56 – Make The Most Of Your Lunch Break.
 We all need some downtime and during your lunch break you might feel like totally zoning out.
 By taking just 15 minutes to go for a walk outside can help you get some more steps in and also make your more alert for the afternoon.

 57 – Pack Your Own Lunch.
-Again, this isn’t just a money saving tip, but a calorie saving tip too.
-Those pre-packed sandwiches are loaded with calories and fat.
+Again, this isn’t just a money saving tip, but a healthier change too.
+Those pre-packed sandwiches are not the healthiest and they don’t taste great either.
 You can easily make them yourself and not only are they healthier, but they will probably taste better too.
 Take a look at some of my Sandwich Recipes.

 58 – Aim for 10,000 steps a day.
 This might seem like a lot, but it all adds up.
 Try topping up your steps by walking on the spot whilst waiting for the kettle to boil.
 Or run up and down the stairs a few times.